kwizatz88/GsyncSwitch/README.md

 If you want to build the projects yourself :

 - GsyncSwitchEXE : C++ project to make an exe to switch Gsync (using NVAPI)
-- GsyncSwitch : C# project for the simple app in taskbar (it has GsyncSwitchEXE.exe in it, so you need to change it for x86 for example)
+- GsyncSwitch : C# project for the simple app in taskbar (it has GsyncSwitchEXE.exe in it)

 To compile GsyncSwitchEXE project, you need NVAPI (not included for copyright purpose) available here : https://developer.nvidia.com/nvapi